ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/delegates.md

 `IUserActionsService` which provides access to that list of actions, and we have three separate implementations of that interface which we could use, based on the user's role.

-We will use the @RezolveContext.Resolve* operation to create the instance we want to inject after deciding which type to resolve based on the user's role:
+We will use the @Rezolver.ResolveContext.Resolve* operation to create the instance we want to inject after deciding which type to resolve based on the user's role:

 [!code-csharp[DelegateExamples.cs](../../../../test/Rezolver.Tests.Examples/DelegateExamples.cs#example12)]